 • Porto Kopke 1997 Colheita – Cherry color with a suede, rose-caramel nose.
 A tantalizing combination of youthful fruit flavors — sweet, ripe plum and a hint of marshmallow finishing with caramel undertones.

 • Porto Kopke 1995 Colheita – Developing over a decade and a-half, this seductive, cask-aged tawny is exceptionally smooth with deep flavors of dried fruits, fig preserves, sweet grapefruit, cashew and hazelnut.

-• Porto Kopke 1994 Colheita – Wineworth discovered a small amount of this hard-to-find, legendary year in Kopke’s cellars aged in cask until the recent bottling.
-Caramel, nuts, cinnamon and nutmeg flavors combine with rich Arabian coffee finishing with dried cherries and walnut skins.
+• Porto Kopke 1994 Colheita – 5-Star Year with caramel, nuts, cinnamon and nutmeg flavors combine with rich Arabian coffee finishing with dried cherries and walnut skins.
+SOLD OUT

-• Porto Kopke 1991 Colheita - Perfect for celebrating a 20th Anniversary!
-“Aromatically it exhibits fine depth, but the palate is where it stands out.
-Elegant and light in the mouth, a warming sensation but not excessively so, and a caramelized nuttiness like a candied praline which provided a complex aftertaste.” ~ 92+ points ~ 11/28/10 – Roy Hersh, FortheLoveofPort
+• Porto Kopke 1991 Colheita - “Aromatically it exhibits fine depth, but the palate is where it stands out.
+Elegant and light in the mouth, a warming sensation but not excessively so, and a caramelized nuttiness like a candied praline which provided a complex aftertaste.” ~ 92+ points ~ Roy Hersh, FortheLoveofPort

 • Porto Kopke 1990 Colheita – Imperial topaz glints of fire orange on amber are followed by a tangerine nose that previews the flavor of the same succulent fruit compounded with maraschino cherries, leading to a lingering finish of citrus-honey and dried figs.